Maximinodotpy/articles/036 - Suggestive Input/_blog/article.md

 let current_word_info = get_currently_selected_word()
 ```

-After that we create the element that holds the current list of suggestions.
+After that, we create the element that holds the current list of suggestions.
 We can add this element after the input element with the `after` method.

 ```js
 const suggestion_container = document.createElement('div');